kwilkos/cxf/celtix-distribution/src/main/samples/configuration/README.txt

 When setting authentication data, you are configuring the client service.
-The appropriate XML metadata file to use as a guide is resources/config-metadaata/http-client-config.xml, and the desired
+The appropriate XML metadata file to use as a guide is resources/config-metadata/http-client-config.xml, and the desired
 <configItem> is authorization.
 Assign the value of the configItem's
 <name> element to the <property> element's name attribute.
 Look at the
-schema file resources/config-metadaata/http-client-config.xml and note that the authorization entry corresponds to the AuthorizationPolicy type defined in the schema file resources/schemas/configuration/security.xsd.
-However, since the AuthorizationPolicy type is a complex type, and the configuration file must include a element type, you identify the authorization element as a suitable replacement.
+schema file resources/config-metadata/http-client-config.xml and note that the authorization entry corresponds to the AuthorizationPolicy type defined in the schema file resources/schemas/configuration/security.xsd.
+However, since the AuthorizationPolicy type is a complex type, and the configuration file must include an element type, you identify the authorization element as a suitable replacement.
 Then you look up the composition of the AuthorizationPolicy type and determine that it is a sequence of elements:
 UserName, Password, AuthorizationType, and Authorization.
 Combining this